appsparkler/study/DNS/deep_dive.md

 - there are two different kind of codes - client codes and server codes
 - ex.
 EPP client codes are clientHold, clientTransferProhibited, clientUpdateProhibited, etc.
 - ex.
 EPP server codes are ok, autoRenewPreriod, serverTransferProhibited
+- we can get the EPP codes for a domain on https://lookup.icann.org/en/lookup